Please note - the impact of coronavirus means face-to-face examinations will not take place this year.

-From next academic year (2019-20), Queen Mary will move to a system of semester-based exams.
+From 01 August 2019, Queen Mary has moved to a system of semester-based exams.
 This means that modules taught in Semester 1 will be examined in January.
 Modules taught across Semester 1 and 2, or modules taught only in Semester 2, will be examined in May.

 Why are we moving to semester-based exams?

-Students have told us they would prefer to be examined on the content of a module as soon as the module has been taught.
+Students have told us they would prefer to be examined on the content of a module as soon as the module has been taught and to gain a better understanding of your progress following each semester.

 What are the benefits of moving to semester-based exams?